How to survive being a marketing manager

 Using Slack is a company-wide decision, so I had no choice but to get on board!
 But it’s good – as long as it doesn’t eliminate genuine human interaction.
 As an instant messenger, it has the benefit of responsiveness when you need answers, collaborative conversations and project spaces.

 Yes, a lot of gifs and memes get shared.
-I’ve seen whole conversations conducted using emojis.
+I’ve seen whole conversations conducted using emojis (usually from the developers).
 The team that laughs, cries and trolls together stays together.

 However, I have alert pop-ups turned off so I can focus without distractions.
 I use the ‘remind me later’ and ‘mark as unread’ functions as additional to-do lists.
 I also set reminders for me and other people.